jolicode/monologue/README.md

 our memes, our pictures, our videos, our music, our links, our code, our life.
 But we have a special rule in this channel.

-> This channel should only be used by one person per day.
-The others: no
+> Only **one person can use this channel per day**.
+The others cannot: no
-> message, no reaction, no change of subject, no deletion of message, no poll.
+> message, no reaction, no changing the topic, no message deleting, no poll.
+The
-> The pledge is to offer breakfast 🍪🍩🥐
+> pledge is to offer breakfast 🍪🍩🥐.

 This bot is here to help us to respect this rule.
 It will post a message in the channel as soon as someone breaks the rule!